ShiguiLi/SciRE-Solver/README.md

 **The <em>SciRE-Solver</em> is a class of accelerating sampling algorithms tailored for diffusion models, requiring <em>no training and optimization</em>.
-Its numerical algorithm design is fundamentally predicated on the score-integrand form and the following recursive difference  refinement, a novel  pseudo numerical  approach we introduce for improving the integral of the score function networks.**
+Its numerical algorithm design is fundamentally predicated on the score-integrand form and the following recursive difference  refinement, a novel  numerical  approach we introduce for improving the integral of the score function networks.**

 <p align="center">
   <img src="./assets/Recursive_Difference.jpg" width="100%">